Anxiety about COVID-19 can be overwhelming. You may worry about getting the virus, the length of the pandemic and the future. Learn how to cope.

 Build support and strengthen relationships:

 Stress is a normal psychological and physical reaction to the demands of life.
 Everyone reacts differently to difficult situations, and it's normal to feel stress and worry during a crisis.
-But multiple challenges daily, such as the effects of the COVID-19 pandemic, can push you beyond your ability to cope.
+But multiple challenges, such as the effects of the COVID-19 pandemic, can push you beyond your ability to cope.

 Many people may have mental health concerns, such as symptoms of anxiety and depression during this time.
 And feelings may change over time.